Lab 2: Below C Level

 The standard C library offers an assert macro for use as a simple diagnostic.
 In CS106B, you constructed test cases using SimpleTest STUDENT_TEST and EXPECT.
 The C assert serves a similar purpose, although much less sophisticated.
 In your terminal, use the command man assert to learn about the standard library version.
 The assert macro is invoked on an expression that is expected to evaluate to true.
 If the expression evaluates to be true, the assertion succeeds and the program continues on.
 If the expression is false, the assertion fails which cause the program to print an error message and exit.

 Running bare metal means no standard libraries, and furthermore we don't have printf (yet!).
 To get something akin to assert, we have to cobble it up ourselves and given our limited resources, it will be rather primitive.
-There is an onboard blue LED built onto the Mango Pi board that we will use to signal success and failure.
-Our bare bones assert is going to blink this LED to report a failure.
+There is an blue "ACT" (activity) LED onboard the Mango Pi that we will use to signal success and failure.
+Our bare bones assert is going to blink the blue ACT LED to report a failure.

 Let's walk through an example that shows using assertions as rudimentary testing tool.